DillonWall/PascalCompiler/README.md

-# PascalCompiler
+# PascalToXmlCompiler
-A Compiler for (a slightly simpler version of) Pascal.
+A (slightly simpler version of) Pascal to XML compiler.
 Written in C, Bison, and Flex

 ## Dependencies
 - Flex